justynath/landmarks-quiz/README.md

 - If the score is equal to or greater than 50%, the background changes to green, and positive feedback is displayed.
 ![positive feedback](./assets/readme-resources/positive-feedback.png)
 - If the score is less than 50%, the background changes to red, and constructive feedback is displayed. ![constructive feedback](./assets/readme-resources/constructive-feedback.png)
-- There's a button labeled 'Try Again' that allows users to attempt another set of 7 random questions.
+- There's a button labeled 'Try Again' that allows users to attempt another set of 7 randomly selected questions.

 ### The Footer